wettergrund/SQLminiprojekt/README.md

   - Report
     - Add new report
     - Change existing report (User, Project and time)
+      - By default last 10 reports are listed, but other limit could be specified through parameter.
     - Remove an incorrect record (this will also happen if tipe is changed to 0)

 🏗 Things that could be improved

 -   New names is formatted with upper first letter.
 But if user accidently enter nAme it will be formatted as NAme.
-    -   If all letters beyond first letter should be lower, it will create problem for people with double name.
+    -   If all letters beyond first letter should be lower, it will create problem for people with double name, hence I left it helping user with first letter only.
--  Error handling if DB is down.
+-  Proper error handling if DB is down.